HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 Full-window should be considered XRISM-Xtend's default data mode, but you are likely to come across data taken in other modes.
-Those modes are described in the XRISM ABC guide ([XRISM GOF & SDC 2024](https://heasarc.gsfc.nasa.gov/docs/xrism/proposals/POG/Xtend_SXI.html#SECTION00920000000000000000)), and we summarise them here:
+Those modes are described in the XRISM ABC guide ([XRISM GOF & SDC 2024](https://heasarc.gsfc.nasa.gov/docs/xrism/proposals/POG/Xtend_SXI.html#SECTION00920000000000000000)), and we summarize them here:

 - **Full-window** - The entire Xtend detector is in the same data mode, producing a 640x640 (in raw CCD coordinates) image, at a 4 second time resolution.
 - **1/8th window [NO BURST]** - Half of the detector (2 CCDs) operates 'normally' and the other has only 1/8th of the pixel rows operating.
 Produces a 640x80 image, at 0.5 second time resolution.